Treating Achalasia Patients with Care

 Common Achalasia Symptoms

-- Difficulty swallowing – Also known as dysphagia, difficulty swallowing foods and liquids is the most common symptom of achalasia.
-Patients describe it as a feeling of the food “getting stuck."
+- Difficulty swallowing – known as dysphagia of undigested food and liquid is the most common symptom of achalasia.
+Some patients describe it as the sensation of food and liquid "getting stuck."

-- Chest pain – Sometimes achalasia can cause severe pain that can be mistaken for a heart attack.
+- Chest pain – Achalasia may cause severe pain in the middle of the chest that can be mistaken for a heart attack.

-- Medications – Medications such as calcium channel blockers or long-acting nitrates can be used to relax the lower sphincter muscle.
+- Medications such as calcium channel blockers or long-acting nitrates can be used to help relax the lower esophageal sphincter muscle.

 - BOTOX® may be injected to the area around the lower esophageal sphincter to help weaken the muscle.
 The effect of BOTOX is temporary lasting several weeks to months and in some patients may not work at all.